Our People

 BArch(Hons) MUrb Plan RAIA

-Nathan Quartermaine was appointed to School Council and the Building & Grounds Committee in 2015.
+Mr Quartermaine was appointed to School Council and the Building & Grounds Committee in 2015.
 On graduating from The Southport School, Nathan was accepted into a Part-time Architecture degree at QUT.
 The part-time nature allowed him the flexibility to work while completing his studies.
 During this time he worked for Burling Brown and Partners.
 Nathan was fortunate to work in Asia and spent time as a Project Designer in Hong Kong.
 Once he completed his studies he left for a year to work in North America.
 As a Project Leader on works in Vancouver, Seattle, Chicago and Victoria he was able to travel extensively and this provided him with an understanding of Architecture and Urban planning.
 Nathan developed his portfolio with key commissions across various companies and cultures.
 A passion for Ecologically Sustainable Urban Development and innovative design is evident across his portfolio of large-scale and educational projects.
 In 2006 upon returning to Australia, Nathan became a Director of Burling Brown and Partners.
 In obtaining a Masters of Urban Planning, at the Bond School of Sustainability in 2010, he completed a range of Urban Development studies, developing an intimate understanding of the planning process.

 Mr Bentleigh Latimer

-Before moving to the Gold Coast in 2014, he owned and managed a large agricultural holding for over a decade, which provided him with valuable hands-on knowledge of how to run a multi-million dollar enterprise.
+Before moving to the Gold Coast in 2014, Ben owned and managed a large agricultural holding for over a decade, which provided him with valuable hands-on knowledge of how to run a multi-million dollar enterprise.
 In that time, he doubled the productivity of the business and helped to negotiate the successful sale of its two large cattle properties in 2013.

 His superior negotiation and communication skills along with his experience in property management, residential and rural sales, livestock and grain marketing, has seen Ben achieve great results with LJ Hooker Southport.